Beesy

 The new status symbol is having someone who knows.

-The most useful person in a UHNW client's life in 2026 is not the wealth manager.
+The most useful person in a considered client's life in 2026 is not the wealth manager.
 It is the woman who picks up at eleven on a Saturday in August and finds a table for four at Loulou Ramatuelle that should not have existed twenty minutes earlier.
 The category does not yet have a clean name.
 The job is everything.

-The hotel concierge was the previous-generation answer to this problem.
-The hotel concierge was good at restaurants, taxis, theatre tickets and the standard inventory of a city most clients had visited a dozen times.
-The hotel concierge was bad at the rest — at the chef who will do dinner for six at a private villa on twelve hours' notice, at the DJ who will play three sets unannounced, at the boat that has not yet been listed because the broker is keeping it for the right person.
-The hotel concierge worked transactions.
+The hotel was the previous-generation answer to this problem.
+The hotel was good at restaurants, taxis, theatre tickets and the standard inventory of a city most clients had visited a dozen times.
+The hotel was bad at the rest — at the chef who will do dinner for six at a private villa on twelve hours' notice, at the DJ who will play three sets unannounced, at the boat that has not yet been listed because the broker is keeping it for the right person.
+The hotel worked transactions.
 The curator works memory.

 What the client is buying, properly understood, is not service.
 Service is what hotels sell.
 The client is buying the absence of decisions — the quiet competence of someone who has already made the seventeen small choices that would otherwise consume the trip.
 The right curator removes the friction the client has stopped noticing.
 That removal is the luxury.